deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 consonants = daily_data.whereNotIn(vowels_table, "Character = Vowels")
 ```

 You can also define custom functions to perform filtering.
-Here, the custom function will omit weekend days.
+Here, we omit weekend days.

 ```python
 def is_weekday(day_of_week):